Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

 As a result, we reserve the right to allocate PP funding to support any pupil or groups of pupils we feel are vulnerable in order to raise their levels of attainment so that their life chances improve.

-In the 2018 to 2019 financial year, schools received the following funding for each child registered as eligible for free school meals at any point in the last 6 years:
+In the 2019 to 2020 financial year, schools will be receiving the following funding for each child registered as eligible for free school meals at any point in the last 6 years:

 - £1,320 for primary-aged pupils.